T5750/framework-repositories/doc/source/framework/iot/thingsboardDocker.md

 # ThingsBoard Docker

+## What is ThingsBoard?
+ThingsBoard is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
+Our goal is to provide the out-of-the-box IoT cloud or on-premises solution that will enable server-side infrastructure for your IoT applications.

 ```
 mkdir -p ~/.mytb-data && sudo chown -R 799:799 ~/.mytb-data
 mkdir -p ~/.mytb-logs && sudo chown -R 799:799 ~/.mytb-logs